AI Business Strategy For SMEs

 SMEs often have limited resources and small teams, but respond more quickly than large organisations to changing market conditions and opportunities.
 AI training could enable existing staff to become more productive, by using AI to take over some repetitive tasks.
 Prompt templates could be accumulated for staff to use as required.
 FAQs or customer service chatbots could be trained on anonymised data accumulated from previous customer interactions and respond in a formal manner that reflects an understanding of end-users needs.

 AI models can be instructed to take on a persona when responding to a prompt.
 For example, a software engineer or digital marketing expert, who has relevant knowledge and experience.
-This could assist teams developing new products or services, writing code to add functionality to a CMS or CRM, or the automation of administrative tasks, such as calendar scheduling, generating invoices, or the planning of content marketing strategies.
+This could assist teams developing new products or services, writing code to add functionality to a CMS or CRM, or the automation of administrative tasks, such as calendar scheduling, generating invoices, or the planning of a content marketing strategy.

 As with any investment, it is important to have a clear understanding of what a business hopes to achieve, to reduce the risk of wasting time and resources.
 AI can augment rather than replace human work.
 It can reduce the need to carry out repetitive tasks, provide useful insights based upon relevant data and free people to spend more of their time doing work that is creative and fulfilling.

+There is considerable competition between artificial intelligence applications competing for audience attention and market share.
 Generative AI, such as ChatGPT, can be used to generate content, by entering suitable prompts, for little or no cost.
 The output could be in the form of text, images, numerical data or audio.
 AI can be used to research a topic and produce content, such as reports and designs, but output should be reviewed by people with relevant knowledge to ensure accuracy and correct errors.
 AI has also been integrated into software, including spread sheets, word processors and email clients.

 Although ChatGPT is the most widely known Generative AI platform, there are many others available.
 Google Gemini enables individuals and businesses to analyse large sets of data, such as spreadsheets, to derive valuable insights that could identify trends and opportunities.
 For example, it could be used in digital marketing to analyse the performance of paid and organic campaigns.
 Platforms such as DALL-E, Midjourney and Stable Diffusion can be used to produce images, though there is considerable controversy surrounding their use.